RedisJSON/RedisJSON/docs/docs/_index.md

 The `JSON.DEL` command deletes any JSON value you specify with the `path` parameter.

-You can manipulate arrays with a dedicated subset of RedisJSON commands:
+You can manipulate arrays with a dedicated subset of JSON commands:

 ```
 127.0.0.1:6379> JSON.SET arr $ []